 If you take the trip from Tbilisi to Kazbegi you’ll no doubt stop at the monument.
 A huge semi-circular structure with colourful mosaics.
 The monument also has fantastic views out over the mountains and valley.
 The monument was undergoing a facelift when we were there and should be looking shiny and new with a proper parking area for tourist buses.

-10. Go book shopping
+10. Go book shopping in Tbilisi

 Tbilisi has some great English bookshops as well as cute market stands, book swaps and libraries.
 There are lots of things to keep book lovers busy, so much that we wrote a full article – A Booklover's Guide to Tbilisi.